TheOdinProject/curriculum/nodeJS/express/controllers.md

 ### Consolidating what we've learned

-A basic example of the file structure would be:
+The following is the folder structure you'd end up with if you have been coding along:

 ```text
 express-app/